DAC BAA Research Topics

 Army Modernization Priorities: Network/C3I

-Keywords: assistive automation, artificial intelligence, analysis, framework, modeling and simulation, data science, machine learning, emergent behaviors
+Keywords: assistive automation, artificial intelligence, analysis, framework, modeling and simulation, data science, machine learning, decision aids, emergent behaviors

 Description:

-Many projected Army capabilities will exploit AA/AI.
-Unfortunately, scientific treatment of AA/AI systems has tended to one of two extremes.
-Often the systems are treated as black boxes where systems - and Soldier/Driver/Airline Passengers lives - are entrusted to machine learning (ML) algorithms that have been trained and tested over data sets that have sometimes been of dubious provenance.
-The other extreme is to directly assess the quality of the ML being used as well as the adequacy of the training and testing data sets.
-Neither of these extremes supports scientifically informed decision making about the desired capabilities.
+DAC does not develop AI capabilities or algorithms to be used in Army systems but rather develops the analytic tools to assess and evaluate AI-enabled Army systems.
+Many projected Army capabilities, technologies, and systems will exploit AA/AI.
+Unfortunately, the treatment of AA/AI systems has tended to one of two extremes.
+Often the systems are treated as black boxes where systems, and Soldiers’ lives, are entrusted to machine learning (ML) algorithms that have been trained and tested over data sets that have sometimes been of dubious provenance.
+The other extreme is to directly assess the quality of the ML algorithm being used as well as the adequacy of the training and testing data sets.
+Neither of these extremes support scientifically informed decision making about the desired performance and system effectiveness of AI-enabled systems and technologies.
+DAC requires new tools that assess the AI-integration at the systems level, human-systems integration level, and at an operational level.

-Analysis, Test & Evaluation organizations require “intermediate” level scientific tools that enable analyses of the effects and impacts of the Army’s transformation in AA/AI capabilities.
-Current Army analysis methodologies that contended with a much simpler set of analysis problems typically focused at the particular system or at the network levels are not adequate to the current problem.
-The required “intermediate” level science will answer more complex questions than the black box approach permits, and thus provide the Army a significant leap forward in analysis techniques, methodologies, and mindsets by focusing at the area where all weapons, mission command, and other systems converge and merge their operations with network connections.
-The Army must identify, articulate, and develop new and advanced scientific and analysis methods that can gauge how well proposed Army AA/AI systems are taking advantage of new state-of-the-art AA/AI capabilities, mitigating new threats posed by advancing adversary capabilities, and adapting to radically new contested environments.
+These new tools will answer more complex questions than the black box approach permits, and thus provide the Army a significant leap forward in analysis techniques, methodologies, and mindsets by focusing at the area where all weapons, mission command, and other systems converge and merge their operations with network connections.
+The Army must identify, articulate, and develop new and advanced analysis methods that can gauge how well proposed Army AI-enabled systems are taking advantage of new state-of-the-art AI technologies, mitigating new threats posed by advancing adversary capabilities, and adapting to radically new contested environments.

-i.
-Research from computational science and extramural research on advanced mathematical, statistical, and modeling and simulation techniques, such as predictive sciences, uncertainty quantification, advance computational algorithms, and data intensive techniques.
+5. Computational science on advanced mathematical, statistical, and modeling and simulation techniques, such as predictive sciences, uncertainty quantification, advance computational algorithms, and data intensive techniques to model and assess AI-enabled systems.

 Title: Scientific Understanding and Analytical Methodology for Multi-Domain Operations (MDO)